 A Centers for Disease Control and Prevention (CDC) report shows that COVID-19 illness severity can range from mild to critical, with 81% of cases having mild to moderate symptoms, 14% exhibiting severe symptoms and 5% experiencing a critical response, which includes respiratory failure or multi-organ system dysfunction.

-“The number of COVID-19 cases continues to grow and our hospitals are becoming increasingly filled with people experiencing severe symptoms of the disease,” says Dr. Stephen Munday, medical director of epidemiology and provider safety with Sharp Rees-Stealy Medical Group.
+“The number of COVID-19 cases continues to grow and our hospitals are becoming increasingly filled with people experiencing severe symptoms of the disease,” says Dr. Abisola Olulade, a family medicine doctor with Sharp Rees-Stealy Medical Group.
 “The good news is that we now know more about the novel coronavirus — how it is transmitted and how it affects the human body — than when we first began to see people with COVID-19 in our hospitals, and we have more therapeutics to work with.”

 How a mild case of COVID-19 is treated